Denon AVR-S760H Review (7.2 CH 8K AV Receiver)

 Support For Latest Formats

-The process of setting up the Denon AVR-S760H is going to vary depending on what you plan on using with it, so we’ll quickly go over connecting a few common devices you’ll likely use with it.
+The process of setting up the Denon AVR-S760H depends on what you plan to use with it, so we’ll quickly go over how to connect a few common devices to it.

 Though before connecting anything, the first thing you’ll have to do is connect an HDMI cable from the slot on the back of the TV that says ARC or eARC.